-Crush the pecans (in grinder, food processor or in a bag with a rolling pin).
-Make sure it’s 2 cups in the final product.
+Crush the pecans (in grinder, food processor, or in a bag with a rolling pin).
+Make sure it would be 2 cups in the final product.

-Breakdown (or grind) the chocolate bar (3.5 ounces) in a food processor or other means.
+Break down (or grind) the chocolate bar (3.5 ounces) in a food processor or through other means.

-Mix thoroughly the now sweetened butter, almond flour (2 cups), crushed pecans (2 cups), crushed chocolate bar, pinch of sea salt, 2 Tsp of vanilla extract in a bowel.
-You could as an option have your food processor mix it instead.
+Mix thoroughly the now sweetened butter, almond flour (2 cups), crushed pecans (2 cups), crushed chocolate bar, pinch of sea salt, and 2 tsp of vanilla extract in a bowel.
+You could, as an option, have your food processor mix it instead.

 Form little balls with your hands and roll them in some almond flour, placing them on a cookie sheet with parchment paper.

-Cook for 13 minutes; then let sit for 10 minutes, and place in the freezer until frozen.
+Cook for 13 minutes; then let it sit for 10 minutes and place in the freezer until frozen.